vidigaljoao/vidigaljoao.github.io/_posts/2019-08-01-first-entry.md

 There are three major sections:

-* The first is [Data Science Content](/datascience/).
-Here I  will  summarize and explain more theoretical core concepts in Data Science.
+*  [Homepage/Blog](/).
+Here I  will  post some content about Data Science.
-* The second is [Portfolio](/potfolio/).
+* [Portfolio](/potfolio/).
 In this section I will add a collection of projects done in Data Science.
 * Finally, [About]() where I show some details of who I am and what I do and  my main technical skills.